jonthemango/github_statistics_study/README.md

 ## Definitions
 #### Determining whether project is large
-We consider a large software project to have over X number of bytes and over Y contributors.
+We consider a large software project to have over 500,000 bytes and over 20 contributors.
 The **size** of a project refers to these metrics.

 #### Determining whether statically typed or dynamically typed
 We will assemble a hash-table which maps the most common languages to either 'static' or 'dynamic'.
 If a project's top language is not included in our hash-table, the script will ask the user to input the type of the language.
 The list should be comprehensive and can be found in the file language-types.json.
 Research into every language has been conducted to assert data is correct.